 Food Waste Reduction

 Serving thousands of customers daily, uneaten food on college campuses can result in massive amounts of waste.
+Decomposing food waste is a top contributor to climate change, while 1 in 7 Pennsylvanians experience food insecurity.
 The issue is being addressed head on at Penn State through such initiatives as:

-Various Serving Sizes and Self Serve: Preparing dishes smaller than an average serving size to accomodate a variety of options and allowing customers to take only what will be eaten
+Various Serving Sizes: Preparing dishes smaller than an average serving size to a variety of options and allowing customers to take only what will be eaten

-Waste Audits: Gathering and analyzing food waste statistics to understand affectiveness of other initiatives
+Waste Audits: Gathering and analyzing food waste statistics to understand effectiveness of other initiatives

 Composting stations in each dining common also aid in the reduction of food waste.
 Customers separate compostable food from other waste before dishes are cleaned.
-Penn State then composts all food waste by sending it to a composting facility.
-The composted materials are then returned to the University grounds through landscaping soil.
+Penn State then composts all food waste by sending it to the on-campus composting facility.
+The composted materials are returned to the University grounds through landscaping soil.